logivations/navigation2/README.md

 ## How to launch

-- compile docker image `custom_env.Dockerfile`
+- download `logivations/ros2` docker image, or compile it locally `custom_env.Dockerfile`
-- run image (see dockerfile for run command)
+- run image (see `custom_env.Dockerfile` for run command)
 - connect to image, run `tmux` inside

-- launch the following things, each in a new tab/terminal
+- launch the following things, each in a new tab/terminal:

 1. gazebo: `gazebo --verbose -s libgazebo_ros_init.so /opt/ros2_ws/install/turtlebot3_gazebo/share/turtlebot3_gazebo/worlds/turtlebot3_worlds/waffle.model`